Frequently asked questions

 1. Who is eligible for a Green Adelaide Grassroots Grant?

-Funding is available for not-for-profit activities.
+Funding is available for projects that operate on a not-for-profit basis.
 Eligibility includes but is not limited to:

-• organisations and businesses – e.g. foundations, charities, private businesses etc.
+• Organisation/business – e.g. foundations, charities, private businesses etc.

 2. I am a landholder wanting a grant for a project on my property.
 Can I apply?